 - lower blood pressure

-Cod liver oil used to be a very common supplement given to children in the United States, especially to prevent rickets, until the practice raised concerns about potential vitamin toxicity.
+Cod liver oil a very common supplement given to children in the United States, especially to prevent rickets, until the practice raised concerns about potential vitamin toxicity.

 Thirty percent of fish oil is pure omega-3 fatty acids.
 Fish oil is especially helpful in areas of: